Tech Reference: VMware Cloud - Intro to the API

 Authenticating API Calls

-Once you have an access token, and know which Endpoint you are authenticating to, you will need to authenticate the API call for it to succeed.
+Once you have an access token, and know which Endpoint you are connecting to, you will need to authenticate the API call for it to succeed.

-Depending on the Endpoint, authentication is accomplished using one of two formats.
-With the public Endpoints, authentication consists of a header in the API request with the access token.
-This takes the format of an HTTP header with a key of csp-auth-token and a value of the access token obtained from one of the authentication requests above.
+Authentication consists of a header in the API request with the access token.
+This takes the form of an HTTP header with a key of Authorization and a value of the text “Bearer” followed by a space and the access token obtained from one of the authentication requests above.
+Some API tools will automatically add the “Bearer” text as part of this “Bearer Token” authorization, such as Postman.

-In Postman this would be set up as in the image below:
+In Postman this would be set up as in the image below on the Authorization tab of your request:

 In curl, use the following format.
 Substitute the sample API URL for the one you are using.